 LONG AND SHORT ESSAY ON TEACHER’S DAY IN ENGLISH

-These Teachers Day Essays in English are written effectively, covering significant information on origin of Teacher’s Day, its celebration and significance.
+These Teachers Day Essays in English are written effectively, covering significant information on the origin of Teacher’s Day, its celebration, and its significance.

-The Teachers Day essay are written keeping in mind the needs of school students.
+The Teachers Day essay is written keeping in mind the needs of school students.

 You can use these essays during several activities on Teachers Day in your school.

-the essays can be used during essay writing competitions, speech competition and debates.
+the essays can be used during essay writing competitions, speech competitions, and debates.

 TEACHERS DAY ESSAY 1 (100 WORDS)

 As we all know that our teachers play a great and most important role in our lives.
-They help us to improve our knowledge, skill level, confidence as well as shape us in the right shape to get success.
+They help us to improve our knowledge, skill level, and confidence as well as shape us in the right shape to get success.
 So, we too have some responsibilities towards our loyal teachers.
-We all as an obedient student need to do a heartily welcome and say them wishful thanks for their selfless service of teachings all through life as well as shaping the life of various students.
-Teacher’s day (which is celebrated once a year on 5th of September) is a great chance for us to spend a day for them and say thanks.
+We all as obedient students need to do a heartily welcome and say wishful thanks for their selfless service of teachings all through life as well as for shaping the life of various students.
+Teacher’s day (which is celebrated once a year on the 5th of September) is a great chance for us to spend a day with them and say thanks.

 TEACHERS DAY ESSAY 2 (150 WORDS)

-Teacher’s day in India is celebrated every year on 5th of September to honour the contributions of the teachers in our study, society and country.
-There is a great reason behind celebrating the teacher’s day on 5th of September.
-5th of September is the birth anniversary of a great person named, Dr. Sarvapalli Radhakrishnan.
-He was highly devoted towards education and well known as the scholar, diplomat, President of India and most importantly a Teacher.
+Teacher’s day in India is celebrated every year on the 5th of September to honor the contributions of the teachers in our study, society, and country.
+There is a great reason behind celebrating the teacher’s day on the 5th of September.
+The 5th of September is the birth anniversary of a great person named, Dr. Sarvapalli Radhakrishnan.
+He was highly devoted to education and well known as a scholar, diplomat, President of India, and most importantly a Teacher.

-Once, when he became an Indian President in 1962, some students requested him to allow them to celebrate his birthday on 5th of September.
-He said that, instead on celebrating 5th of September as my birthday personally, why not, it is celebrated as Teachers’ Day as my dedication towards the teaching profession.
-After his statement, 5th of September has been started celebrating as a Teachers’ Day all over the India.
+Once, when he became an Indian President in 1962, some students requested he ow they to celebrate his birthday on the 5th of September.
+He said that, instead of celebrating the the 5th of September as my birthday personally, why not, it is celebrated as Teachers’ Day as my dedication to the teaching profession.
+After his statement, the 5th of September has been started celebrating as a Teachers’ Day all over India.

 TEACHERS DAY ESSAY 3 (200 WORDS)

 Teacher’s day is celebrated every year on the birth anniversary of a great person Dr. Sarvapalli Radhakrishnan.
-He was highly dedicated towards the teaching profession.
-It is said that, once he was approached by some students and requested for celebrating his birthday on 5th of September.
-And he replied that instead of celebrating it my birthday only, you should celebrated it as a teachers day to pay honour to all teachers for their great works and contributions.
-Teachers are the real shapers of the future building blocks of the country means they shape up the students life who are ultimately the future of country.
+He was highly dedicated to the teaching profession.
+It is said that once he was approached by some students and requested for celebrating his birthday on the 5th of September.
+And he replied that instead of celebrating it as my birthday only, you should celebrate it as a teacher’s day to pay honor to all teachers for their great works and contributions.
+Teachers are the real shapers of the future building blocks of the country means they shape the student’s life who are ultimately the future of the country.

 TEACHERS DAY ESSAY 4 (250 WORDS)

-Teachers are the real holder of knowledge, enlightenment and prosperity using which they nourish and prepare us for our life.
-They serve as source of lighting lamp in our lives.
+Teachers are the real holder of knowledge, enlightenment, and prosperity using which they nourish and prepare us for our life.
+They serve as a source of lighting lamps in our lives.
 It is our teachers who stand behind our success.
-Out teachers too have lots of daily routine problems just like us and our parents but they always keep their teaching profession at top and attend schools or colleges to complete their job responsibilities.
-Nobody say them thanks for their priceless job.
-So, we as students have some responsibility towards our teachers at least we can say them thanks once a year.
+Out teachers too have lots of daily routine problems just like us and our parents but they always keep their teaching profession at the top and attend schools or colleges to complete their job responsibilities.
+Nobody say thanks for their priceless job.
+So, we as students have some responsibility towards our teachers at least we can say thanks once a year.

 TEACHERS DAY ESSAY 5 (300 WORDS)

-Teacher’s Day is a very special occasion for everyone especially for the teachers and students.
-It is celebrated by the students every year on 5th of September to honour their teachers.
-5th of September has been declared as the Teachers day in India.
-Our earlier President, Dr. Sarvapalli Radhakrishnan was born on 5th of September so Teacher’s Day in India is being celebrated on his birthday because of his love and affection towards teaching profession.
-He was a great believer of education and highly famous as the scholar, diplomat, teacher and President of India.
+Teacher’s Day is a very special occasion for everyone, especially for the teachers and students.
+It is celebrated by the students every year on the 5th of September to honor their teachers.
+5th of September has been declared as the Teacher’s day in India.
+Our earlier President, Dr. Sarvapalli Radhakrishnan was born on the 5th of September so Teacher’s Day in India is being celebrated on his birthday because of his love and affection towards the teaching profession.
+He was a great believer in education and highly famous as the scholar, diplomat, teacher, and President of India.

-Students become so happy at this day and plan for the way of wishing their favourite teachers.
-Some students wish their favourite teachers by giving them gifts, greeting cards, pen, diaries, etc. Some students wish their teachers by sending them audio messages, emails, video messages, written messages, through online chat, social media websites like Facebook, twitter, etc. Someone just say “Happy teacher’s day” orally to wish.
+Students become so happy on this day and plan for the way of wishing their favorite teachers.
+Some students with their favourite teachers by giving them gifts, greeting cards, pens, diaries, etc. Some students wish their teachers by sending them audio messages, emails, video messages, and written messages, through online chat, social media websites like Facebook, Twitter, etc. Someone just says “Happy teacher’s day” orally to wish.

-We should realize the necessity and value of our teachers in our lives and celebrate Teachers’ Day every year to pay them homage for great job.
-Teachers are more than our parents who mold our mind towards success.
-They become happy and get their success in life only if their dedicated students go ahead and spread teachers name all over the world through his activities.
-We should follow all good lessons in our life taught by our teachers.
+We should realize the necessity and value of our teachers in our lives and celebrate Teachers’ Day every year to pay them homage for their great job.
+Teachers are more than our parents who mold our minds towards success.
+They become happy and get their success in life only if their dedicated students go ahead and spread teachers’ names all over the world through their activities.
+We should follow all the good lessons in our life taught by our teachers.

 TEACHERS DAY ESSAY 6 (400 WORDS)

-It is said that nothing is there to compare from the teaching profession.
+It is said that nothing is there to compare to the teaching profession.
 It is the noblest profession in the world.
-5th of September has been dedicated to the teaching profession by celebrating this day as teachers day all through the India.
-It is celebrated every year to commemorate the birth anniversary of earlier India President, Dr. Sarvapalli Radhakrishnan as well as pay honour to the teachers.
-The birth anniversary day of our earlier president has been dedicated to highlight the nobility of the teaching profession as well as contributions of our teachers in the society and country development.
+5th of September has been dedicated to the teaching profession by celebrating this day as teachers’ day all through India.
+It is celebrated every year to commemorate the birth anniversary of earlier Indian President, Dr. Sarvapalli Radhakrishnan as well as pay honor to the teachers.
+The birth anniversary day of our earlier president has been dedicated to highlighting the nobility of the teaching profession as well as the contributions of our teachers to the society and country’s development.

 Dr. Sarvapalli Radhakrishnan was a great teacher who had spent around 40 years of his life in the teaching profession.
-He was well known about all the roles and contributions of the teachers in students life.
-So, he was the first person who thought about teachers and requested his birthday means 5th of September to be celebrated as the Teachers day every year.
-He was born on 5th of September in 1888 and started his career as a philosophy teacher by entering to the teaching profession at his 21 at Presidency College, Chennai in 1909.
+He was well known for all the roles and contributions of the teachers in students’ life.
+So, he was the first person who thought about teachers and requested his birthday means the 5th of September to be celebrated as Teachers day every year.
+He was born on the 5th of September in 1888 and started his career as a philosophy teacher by entering to the teaching profession at his 21 at Presidency College, Chennai in 1909.

-He taught philosophy in many famous universities of the India as well as and abroad like University of Chennai, Kolkata, Mysore, Benares, Oxford in London, etc. Because of his committed dedication towards the teaching profession, he was appointed as the Chairman of University Grants Commission in 1949 in order to recognize his valuable services.
-5th of September was started celebrating as the teachers day from 1962.
+He taught philosophy in many famous universities in the India as well as and abroad like the University of Chennai, Kolkata, Mysore, Benares, Oxford in London, etc. Because of his committed dedication to the teaching profession, he was appointed as the Chairman of the University Grants Commission in 1949 to recognize his valuable services.
+5th of September was started celebrating as the teacher’s day from 1962.
 After serving the nation for a long period of time through his great services, Sarvapalli Radhakrishnan passed away in 1975 on 17th of April.

 Teachers are like real potters who not only give our life a shape, but also enable to lit like a lamp forever after dispelling the darkness from all across the world.
 So that, our nation can be enlightened with lots of bright lamps.
 Therefore, the nation pays homage and respect to all the teachers in the country.
 We can nothing give our teachers in return to their great job however; we should respect them always and say thanks.
 We should take a pledge to heartily respect and honour our teachers in our daily lives as without a good teacher we all are incomplete in this world.